 Excitement spilled into the following days when Neuharth met Lawrence and me at a USA TODAY gala on the national mall.
 His words made us sure we had something that was extraordinary and meaningful for other company celebrations—and that this was a concept that could actually work.
 The response was beyond anything we could have imagined.
 Al Neuharth inspired us to follow our dream; his enthusiastic note from 1987 is still a treasured part of the studio’s history.

 Many years later we met Neuharth again in his office where his 3-dimensional art was still displayed.
 “My grandchildren will get a kick out of it,” he said as he revisited the contents—from his World War II dog tags, to the “Reach for the Peach” button, to faces of his key executives on the keys of the typewriter.
 It was an honor then and even more now to be a small part in creating an enduring legacy for this one-of-a-kind leader.

 I am personally grateful as well for the new professional opportunities Al Neuharth provided at USA TODAY, where I was Director of Newsroom Administration.
 Mr. Neuharth championed executive responsibilities for women and minorities and expected superior performance.

-Since Mr. Neuharth’s commemorative art, other amazing commissions have followed—for Jack Kemp, Oprah Winfrey, Michael Jordan, Jack Welch, and many more.
+Since Mr. Neuharth’s commemorative art, other amazing commissions have followed—for Jack Kemp, Oprah Winfrey, Michael Jordan, Michael Dell, and many more.
 However, Lawrence and I reflect with great appreciation on the collage that started it all and the leader it honored.